Sometimes things happen in life you never saw coming. And sometimes, you feel utterly defenseless because you simply couldn’t step in to help.

 With multiple sclerosis, you don’t get to be the 100% CEO you want to be of your physical body.
 Jetting off to help people in other countries will remain an unfulfilled ideal, but there are plenty of other ways you can help.
 Although not physically out there with and for those I volunteer for, it does serve as a major source of mental and emotional satisfaction.

 Volunteering and/or advocating can be as easy or difficult as you want it to be, you either become an imaginary warrior spitting venom, or you turn on positive vocabulary where needed.
 Over time, you develop new skills or strengthen those you already had.
 I found out that I am slightly blessed with the Irish gift of the gab, and when positive reactions started arriving, I realized I should well… just do some more of it.

 With a recession that left Ireland half crippled, it’s usually vulnerable parts of our communities that get hit hardest.
 Elderly people, those with illnesses or children with disabilities lost out on valuable services in Ireland.

 While being a continuous work in progress myself, when I write my blog or advocating projects, I completely forget I have MS. It’s about the person I’m talking for or about, or talking with.
 It’s about their fears, their pain and their life.
-It’s not about me at all.
-It becomes very rewarding when you realize people appreciate the time you took to support them.
+It becomes very rewarding when you realise people appreciate the time you took to support them.
 It becomes even more rewarding when your volunteering/advocating creates hairline cracks in otherwise strong foundations.

 In a world as fast-paced as ours, sometimes the only thing people want, is someone to sit down with them, and just talk over a cup of coffee or tea.
 It brings people together, can be the basis for good friendships and makes a difference, no matter how small.